Overview of PSARA license in Rajasthan

 PSARA Act, 2005 usually encompasses the following subject matters in regards to private security firms in India;

 The below-mentioned business types qualify to apply for the PSARA license in Rajasthan;

 Apart from that, the following conditions should be met to become eligible for a PSARA license in Rajasthan;

 Standard Necessary Paperations needs to be attached with the PSARA license application

 Step 1: Paperwork Arrangement

-The license seekers are required to arrange the aforesaid documentation for the PSARA license.
-While filing online application, the applicant is required to upload these documents in the standard format.
+The license seekers are required to arrange the aforesaid paper works for the PSARA license.
+While filing online application, the applicant is required to upload these necessary papers in the standard format.

 Step 2: Sign MOU with training institute (Government-certified)

 Signing a Memorandum of Understanding or MOU with a training institute is crucial for securing a PSARA license in Rajasthan.
 PSARA Act mandates license seekers to sign MOU with a training institute (government-certified) for training guards.